 Is there a difference between autism and SPD?

 The Institute for Sensory Processing Disorder describes SPD as a disorder which affects how the nervous system receives and responds to sensory stimuli.
 Because the brain doesn’t understand how to respond to stimuli, a child is likely to over or under-react.
 Many of these children have sensory processing difficulties without exhibiting any signs of autism.
-Autism, on the other hand, is seen to be a developmental disorder which impairs a child’s ability to communicate, interact and behave appropriately.
+Autism, on the other hand, is seen to be a developmental disorder that impairs a child’s ability to communicate, interact, and behave appropriately.